anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ```

 ### 7.d.
-Permissions for operator to be able to change configuration of Composer 2 environment and such
+Permissions for operator (lab attendee) to be able to change configuration of Composer 2 environment and such

 ```
 gcloud projects add-iam-policy-binding ${SVC_PROJECT_ID} \